Hi, welcome to my homepage.

 Here is my email address: maurizio.mancini [at] unige [dot] it

 You can download my academic CV here.

-If you want to take a look to my publications you can navigate the website or have a look to Google Scholar.
-The pdf of my dissertation, titled “Multimodal distinctive behavior for expressive embodied conversational agents”, is freely available for academic use (just contact me: maurizio.mancini::at::unige::dot::it) or can be purchased for any other use here.
+If you want to take a look to my publications you can navigate this website or have a look to Google Scholar.
+The pdf of my dissertation, titled “Multimodal distinctive behavior for expressive embodied conversational agents” is freely available for academic use here.

-- DANCE – (IA, 2015-2017): investigating how affective and relational qualities of body movement can be expressed, represented, and analyzed by the auditory channel
+- DANCE – (ICT RIA, 2015-2017): I investigated how affective and relational qualities of body movement can be translated to sound to be represented and communicated through the auditory channel

-- SIEMPRE – (STREP, 2010-2012): research in novel theoretical and methodological frameworks, computational models, and algorithms for the analysis of creative communication within groups of people.
-Research focuses on ensemble musical performance and audience experience, and focuses on techniques for measuring creative social interaction in an ecologically valid framework: empathy, entrainment, co-creation, emotional contagion
+- SIEMPRE – (ICT FET-Open, 2010-2012): I conducted research in novel theoretical and methodological frameworks, computational models, and algorithms for the analysis of creative communication within groups of people.
+I defined techniques for measuring creative social interaction in an ecological frameworks

-- MagiCster – (CSC, 2000-2004): design a believable conversational interface agent, which makes use of gaze, facial expression, gesture and body posture as well as speech in a synchronised fashion
+- MagiCster – (IST CSC, 2000-2004): for my Master Thesis, I designed and implemented a believable conversational agent, able to use gesture and body posture as well as synchronized speech to communicate with a human user